oasis-tcs/idpf-specification/idpf_specification.md

 2. **Optional step** - After device capabilities are discovered by the IDPF driver, it can proceed and enable its VFs and back them up with the resources.
 For this purpose, the PF driver will send "VIRTCHNL_OP_SET_SRIOV_VFS” opcode 118 VirtChnl command to create a specified number of VFs.
 Following this command, CP will create default mailbox Queue Pairs, MSIx vectors etc. for each one of the VFs in order to provide them the ability to load their drivers and start their own device configuration.
 3. After these PF driver initialization steps, IDPF driver can be loaded on enabled VFs and start its own initialization flow, using its assigned Mailbox queue pairs.
 See more details in [<u>Driver Initialization</u>](#8cwea2t0qd3s).

-## S-IOV (WIP)
+## ADI (TBD after 1.0)

-S-IOV is an advanced virtualization capability provided by the device to some of its functions ( for now only PF), it is a much lighter weight virtualization as compared to SR-IOV and does provide a huge fan out.
+ADI/S-IOV (Scalabale - IO Virtualization) is an advanced virtualization capability provided by the device to some of its functions ( for now only PF), it is a much lighter weight virtualization as compared to SR-IOV and does provide a huge fan out.

 - Device Interface